 Similar to Yamaha’s more affordable A2A, the A6A has a spacious presentation but with more authority, keeping everything balanced and preventing things from sounding overly diffused.
 Switching to Dune, also in Atmos, we begin with the scene in which Timothée Chalamet and Josh Brolin spar, and the hard, reflective surfaces of the room are well recreated with excellent directionality as the two prowl around the space, and each subsequent shift in location is emphatically felt.

 High frequencies are perhaps where the A6A does its best work, and this helps in the delivery of its expansive and detailed sound stage, from the textured rainfall to the swirling whispers of the Bene Gesserit.
 Depending on your taste, some may find the top end a touch insistent, and while we feel it's well proportioned, adding excitement and sparkle, generally we do also feel the need to notch down the overall volume compared to the Denon AVR-X6700H.
-We recommend taking a bit of care when choosing a speaker package to partner the Yamaha.
+Because of this, we recommend taking a bit of care when choosing a speaker package to partner the Yamaha.

-The character of the Denon is a bit deeper and a touch more fluid compared to the transparency of the A6A, and when listening to music the Denon gives the impression of being a touch warmer and less analytical.
+The character of the Denon is a bit deeper and a touch more fluid compared to the transparency of the A6A, and when listening to music the Denon gives the impression of being slightly warmer and less analytical.
 Streaming Hard Sun by Eddie Vedder, there's more of a Time Team epicness to the thunderous drums and proximity with Vedder’s raw vocal with the 6700.
 But the A6A is undoubtedly the quicker, more rhythmic performer with nimble, sharp transients accentuating the delicacy of each picked guitar string with impeccable timing.

 Good things and HDMI functionality come to those who wait, and despite the delays the Yamaha RX-A6A is still an impressively specced amp.
 With its exhaustive feature set ranging from the complex to the whimsical, the A6A is very much the 'choose-your-own adventure' of AVRs, with a completist approach to almost every aspect of its configuration.